-These Paleo Gluten Free Turtle Brownies taste completely indulgent while being secretly healthier and are refined sugar-free.
-Best of all, this recipe is so easy to make and has all your favorite flavors of Turtles!
-Melt in your mouth and perfect for any fudgy brownie fans!
+These Paleo Gluten Free Turtle Brownies taste completely indulgent, while being secretly healthy!
+This brownie recipe is so easy to make and has all your favorite flavors of Turtles.
+They’ll melt in your mouth, and are perfect for any fudgy brownie fans!

 Turtles.
 There’s just something magical about the combination of chocolate, caramel, and pecans.
 Turtles always remind me about Christmas when we were younger.